The Crown Prince opened “The King’s Cars”

 Tickets to the Art Stable

-Tickets are available through Ticketmaster.
+Tickets are available through Ticketmaster and at the door.

 - Adults: NOK 140,-